KokoAi-CTO/Server/README.md

-# Tutorials
+# Welcome to a JAVA Rover

 Hi! **I'm am your Guide for today **Khalid**.
 Today I well be Guiding on how to Setup the Rover System.
 If you want Start by reading the General Overview of how the System works in the Theory Folder.

-I Rcomand Starting with Local Server Tutorial
+I Recommend Starting with Local Server Tutorial

+Some HelpFull Skills : Network knowledge IPs Ports ext.. ,Basic use of commands in CMD like Directory/File Use
 ## Local Server Tutorial

 **Installation**